 As noted below, Zambian CIT rules set out a number of sources of income that are subject to CIT.
 Income from each source is calculated separately, and a CIT liability arises on each source with no ability to offset a loss arising from one source against income from another source.

 Business gains or profits from a Zambian source are taxable by reference to a charge year.
-A charge year runs from 1 January to 31 December; however, entities can apply to the Zambia Revenue Authority (ZRA) to have their accounts prepared for a different year end.
+A charge year runs from 1 January to 31 December; however, entities can apply to the ZRA to have their accounts prepared for a different year-end.

 In calculating business income, IFRS should be followed for CIT purposes, including the determination of stock valuation.